ansonaswat/eliza-nifty-starter/README.md

-# eliza-nifty-starter
+# Eliza x Nifty Starter

 ### Overview
-ai16z has quickly become one of the most popular and powerful agentic creation frameworks.
+Eliza (ai16z) has quickly become one of the most popular and powerful agentic creation frameworks.

-The repository can be found [here](https://github.com/gtspencer/eliza-starter-nifty-action-example), and is a forked version of the elizaOS starter, but this tutorial will walk through the setup from scratch.
+The Nifty integration repository can be found [here](https://github.com/gtspencer/eliza-nifty-starter), and is a forked version of the elizaOS starter, but this tutorial will walk through the setup from scratch.

 ## Quick start
 Clone the [elizaOS starter](https://github.com/elizaOS/eliza-starter) from the Eliza github account.
 This is a lightweight, packaged version of the [Eliza source code](https://github.com/elizaOS/eliza).